 All students at the University of Liverpool will be assigned a named academic member of staff as their Academic Advisor.
 Their role is to develop a relationship with you; to provide information, advice and guidance on academic matters and to direct you to further sources of information on academic matters as well as the wide range of information, advice and guidance on non-academic matters available to students at Liverpool.

 Student Support Centre

 Your first few days at University can be quite confusing and it may take time for you to settle into your new surroundings and life as a student.
 It may also be your first time away from home.

 At the Student Service Centre the specialist teams are available to help with any practical, emotional or general issues.
 They can also direct you to the most appropriate services across the University.

 Liverpool Guild of Students (LGoS) is the Students' Union for the University of Liverpool.

 Need more information?

-If you would like any further information about the Department or the School before you arrive in September, please contact our staff in the Student Office on 0151 795 4275 or email email@example.com
+If you would like any further information about the Department of Computer Science before you arrive in September, please contact our staff in the Student Support Office on: email@example.com

 You can also read in full the Department of Computer Science's approach to teaching here.